CU-BioKEM/user-guide/docs/source/processing/using_software/cryosparc.rst

 Each lab should be assigned a lab admin.

   - Initial admin account in lab's CryoSPARC.
-  - Rsponsible for creating new users within CryoSPARC.
+  - Responsible for creating new users within CryoSPARC.
-  - Can execute ``cryosparcm-restart`` in order to restart lab's CryoSPARC instance.
+  - Can execute ``cryosparcm-restart`` to restart lab's CryoSPARC instance.

 .. _cryosparc tips: